robdmc/easyenv/README.md

 Directory stucture:  Suggest making `~/linux_projects` or `c:\linux_projects` Directory stucture:  Suggest making `~/easyenv` or `c:\easyenv`

+## How it works
+Docker is a computer virtualization technology.
+It allows you to use your personal computer as a host to any number of virtual computers (aka virtual machines).
+In docker parlance, these virtual machines are referred to as "containers".
+These containers are instantiated by loading information in a "docker image."
+So basically, an image contains all the necessary instructions on how to boot up a container on your computer.
+And it can do this in just a couple of seconds.

+So here is how this project works.
+I used the latest stable Ubuntu operating system as a base for creating a docker image.
+On top of this base, I have run a series of instructions, which you can [see here](https://github.com/robdmc/easyenv/blob/master/build/Dockerfile).
+Don't worry if you don't understand this.
+It's basically code to customize the standard ubuntu operating system to have tools that are useful to data science projects.

+I built this ubuntu image on my laptop and pushed it up to a public docker repository hosted on [docker-hub](https://hub.docker.com/r/robdmc/easyenv).
+Your computer will download this image and use it to build a container in which you can run your data-science projects.

 # Windows Instructions
 * Install Docker
 * Allow host access